Gradueation-project-FocalX-Backend/Graduation-project/README.md

 Example: you have 3 main commands to write.

--- Extends the constants ( Navbar , Sidebar , Footer) of the dashboard to each blade file we create using :
+- Extends the constants ( Navbar , Sidebar , Footer) of the dashboard to each blade file we create using :
-  --->      @extends('dashboard')
+    @extends('dashboard')

---change the *title* of your blade file if you need usiog :  @section('title', 'you file title')
+- change the *title* of your blade file if you need usiog :
+  @section('title', 'you file title')

 EX : @section ('title' , 'Add new user')